kiraware/PyBMKG/docs/how-to-guides.md

 contribute we are expected to make tests and if possible increase the code coverage.

-To carry out testing, you need to prepare environment variables.
-For example, environment variables are found in the `.env.example` file.
-You can change the value according to what you have and save it in the root of the project directory with the file name `.env`.

-To set up environment variables we need `PASTEBIN_API_DEV_KEY`, `PASTEBIN_USERNAME`, and `PASTEBIN_PASSWORD`. `PASTEBIN_API_DEV_KEY`
-belongs to `PASTEBIN_USERNAME`.
-Then we also need `PASTEBIN_API_USER_KEY`, to get it we can make a login() API call.
-Please remember that `PASTEBIN_API_USER_KEY` MUST NOT belong to `PASTEBIN_USERNAME`, so simply we have to have two pastebin accounts.

-We have a doctest in src that we don't run it by default because it's for testing code examples in the docstring.
-The code example uses real API calls without mocks, it can cause the test to reach the API call rate limit.
-To run doctest, just open the `pyproject.toml` file and look at the `tool.pytest.ini_options` section in the `testpaths` configuration there is only a `tests` folder, you can add the `src` folder and run the test normally to run doctest in src.

 ### Documenting

 We use [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)